 The Department of Natural Resources Management is primarily concerned with the application of basic ecological principles to the management and use of natural resources.
 The curriculum for natural resources management prepares students for graduate school.
 The range management and wildlife biology tracks meet the Civil Service or certification requirements for positions as range conservationists or wildlife biologists for agencies such as the U.S. Fish and Wildlife Service, Natural Resource Conservation Service, Forest Service, and Bureau of Land Management.

-Bachelor of Science in Natural Resources Management.
 Students pursuing a B.S. in Natural Resources Management must make a C or better in departmental courses to be eligible for graduation.
-The degree has five tracks (pp. 134-136): (1) ranch management, (2) wildlife biology, (3) fisheries biology, (4) range conservation, and (5) conservation science.
+The degree has five tracks: (1) conservation science, (2) fisheries biology, (3) ranch management, (4) range conservation, (5) wildlife biology, and.
 The wildlife biology track can meet the minimum requirements recommended by the Wildlife Society for wildlife biologist certification, and the fisheries biology track can meet the minimum certification requirements recommended by the American Fisheries Society for a fisheries professional.
-The range conservaton tract meets the accreditation standards of the Society for Range Management.
+The range conservaton track meets the accreditation standards of the Society for Range Management.

-Bachelor of Science in Conservation Law Enforcement.
-Students seeking the 120-hour B.S. in Conservation Law Enforcement must first obtain an Associate of Arts in Criminal Justice from South Plains College.
-Designed to prepare students for careers as game wardens or similar positions, this degree requires 60 hours of coursework at Texas Tech University in addition to the initial 60 hours transferred from South Plains College.
+Students seeking the 120-hour B.S. in Conservation Law Enforcement must first obtain an Associate of Arts in Criminal Justice from an approved institution.
+Designed to prepare students for careers as game wardens or similar positions, this degree requires 60 hours of coursework at Texas Tech University in addition to the initial 60 hours transferred from an approved collaborating institution.